 Comprehensive and built-in task management and workflow automation process are available in Ryver, whereas in Slack this facility can be only achieved through integrations.

 All open discussions happen in Ryver’s Forums.

-Forums allow individuals, teams, and guests to join and participate in team decision making and discussions.
+Forums allow individuals, teams, and guests to join and participate in team decision-making and discussions.
 These Forums are almost similar to Slack’s channels.
 The Slack Migration Tool enables Ryver to import Slack users, messages, files, and posts into Ryver.
-You can find the “Forums” on the left panel of the Ryver’s home-page.
+You can find the “Forums” on the left panel of Ryver’s home page.

 As a user of Ryver, you are supposed to join a Forum to avail the services provided by it.
 The users have the privilege to join and leave Forums at their interest.

 Slack facilitates leverage to create public and private channels.
 While in the public channels, any users of the workspace will be able to view and join channels.
 Whereas in private channels only invitees are supposed to view and interact with others.
 Slack allows having up to 1000 people in each channel.